comodopines/practice-git/Exercises.md

 </p>
 </details>

-> Q. How can I check what is the object type, size and content as stated in above question, which is being used to generate the hash?
+> Q. How can I check what is the object type, size and content which is being used to generate the hash?
 <details><summary>Ans.</summary>
 <p>

 ```
-Using "git cat-file" with the hash of the file we can get the info:
+Using "git cat-file" and the hash of the file we can get below (and other) info:
 1) Content used for hash:
 $ git cat-file -p e69de29bb2d1d6434b8b29ae775ad8c2e48c5391